danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 tags:   swiftui documentgroup

 assets: /assets/blog/23/0526/
-image:  /assets/headers/documentkit.png
+image:  /assets/blog/23/0526/image.jpg
 image-show: 0
 ---

-`DocumentGroup`-based apps make it easy to edit documents and store them on device and in the cloud.
-However, they are limited when it comes to customization.
-Let's extend them!
+A `DocumentGroup`-based app can be used to edit documents and store them on a device, in the cloud, and in other apps.
+Still, it's quite limited when it comes to customization.
+Let's see how to extend it!

 {% include kankoda/data/open-source name="DocumentKit" %}

 ![DocumentKit logo]({{page.image}})

-A `DocumentGroup`-based app uses a `DocumentGroup` scene, into which you can load custom views to edit documents.
-It's an easy & powerful way to create document-based apps, that can edit documents and store them on the user's device and in the cloud.
+> **Update 2025-03-27:** iOS 18 added a lot of capabilities to the `DocumentGroup` and changed many things under the hood.
+As such, the `DocumentKit` library is no longer as usuable, nor as functional, in iOS 18 and later.
+As such, the project has been archived and will be removed once iOS 19 comes out.
+This post is kept for historical purposes, to demonstrate how you can customize other SwiftUI views that build upon UIKit and AppKit-specific components.

-However, document apps are currently very limited when it comes to customizations.
-For instance, you can't add custom toolbar items to the document browser.
+A `DocumentGroup`-based app uses a specific scene, into which you can load custom views to view and edit documents, and store them on the user's device as well as in the cloud.

-Also, since `DocumentGroup` doesn't have a view until you open a document, you can't present custom views from the document browser, such as an initial onboarding screen.
+However, the `DocumentGroup` is currently very limited, and doesn't let you add custom toolbar items to the document browser.
+It also doesn't have a view until you open a document, which means that you can't show onboardings or splash screens when launching the app.

 To fix this, we have to use underlying UIKit and AppKit types.
 Let's add a couple of custom types and extensions to get a SwiftUI-based approach for onboarding and customizations.